-In notifying the caregivers/guardians of the target and the aggressor, the Director of Teaching and Learning must comply with the confidentiality requirements of the Massachusetts Student Record law and regulations and the Federal Family Education Rights and Privacy Act and corresponding regulations.
-More specifically, the Director of Teaching and Learning may not disclose information from a student record of a target or aggressor to a caregiver/guardian unless the information is about the caregiver/guardian's own child.
-The Director of Teaching and Learning may disclose a determination of bullying or retaliation to a local law enforcement agency without consent of a student or their parent/guardian, but the Director of Teaching and Learning shall communicate with law enforcement officials in a manner that protects the privacy of targets, student witnesses and aggressors to the extent practicable under the circumstances.
+In notifying the caregivers/guardians of the target and the aggressor, the Head of School, Director of Teaching and Learning, and Behavioral Support Coordinator must comply with the confidentiality requirements of the Massachusetts Student Record law and regulations and the Federal Family Education Rights and Privacy Act and corresponding regulations.

+More specifically, school administration may not disclose information from a student record of a target or aggressor to a caregiver/guardian unless the information is about the caregiver/guardian's own child.

+The Head of School or Director of Teaching and Learning may disclose a determination of bullying or retaliation to a local law enforcement agency without consent of a student or their parent/guardian, but the school administration shall communicate with law enforcement officials in a manner that protects the privacy of targets, student witnesses and aggressors to the extent practicable under the circumstances.

-Additionally, if the Director of Teaching and Learning has determined that there is an immediate and significant threat to the health or safety of the student or individuals, the Director of Teaching and Learning may disclose student record information about a target or aggressor to appropriate parties in addition to law enforcement in connection with a health or safety emergency if knowledge of the information is necessary to protect the health or safety of the student or other individuals.
-In this latter situation, the disclosure is limited to the period of the emergency and the Director of Teaching and Learning must document the disclosure and the reasons that the Director of Teaching and Learning determined that a health and safety emergency exists.
+Additionally, if the Head of School, Director of Teaching and Learning, and/or Behavioral Coordinator has determined that there is an immediate and significant threat to the health or safety of the student or individuals, school administration may disclose student record information about a target or aggressor to appropriate parties in addition to law enforcement in connection with a health or safety emergency if knowledge of the information is necessary to protect the health or safety of the student or other individuals.
+In this latter situation, the disclosure is limited to the period of the emergency and the Head of School and/or the Director of Teaching and Learning must document the disclosure and the reasons that the Head of School and/or Director of Teaching and Learning determined that a health and safety emergency exists.